 Dr. Stephan Böhm is since 2006 Professor for Telecommunications / Mobile Media at the Media Management degree program of RheinMain University of Applied Sciences in Wiesbaden.
-The three-part interview was created while researching one ZEIT ONLINE-Items.
-In the first part Böhm talks about what mobile recruiting is and what you can do with it.
+The three-part interview was created while researching one ZEIT ONLINE-Article, In the first part, Böhm tells what mobile recruiting is and what you can do with it.

 After his diploma in the field of industrial engineering electrical engineering at the TU Darmstadt graduated Dr. Böhm on the subject of innovation marketing for UMTS mobile services at the University of Duisburg.
 He worked for several years as a management consultant for the international strategy and technology consultancy Booz Allen Hamilton in Berlin and Düsseldorf and has many years of experience in the telecommunications and media markets.
 As an expert in mobile media, he lectures at industry events and is the author of several publications in the areas of telecommunications and innovative mobile service offerings.
 Dr. Böhm is also a co-initiator of the Mobile Media Forum in Wiesbaden and has been co-director of 2008 with Prof. Dr. Wolfgang Jäger the BMBF research project Remomedia on mobile recruiting.

 How do you define mobile recruiting?

 Mobile recruiting is, in my understanding, an electronically supported form of recruiting, ie a variant of e-recruiting in which communication with potential applicants via mobile devices (eg feature phones, smartphones) as well as on the basis of mobile media technologies or via ( Mobile) radio networks and so also an applicant approach in mobile usage situations or "on the go" allows.

 So virtually every website that is aimed at applicants and optimized for mobile devices ...

-Correct.
-Mobile recruiting is actually already present, though Company optimize their conventional career websites for mobile device access.
-It should also not be forgotten that companies and job boards have been using SMS for some time, for example to inform them about new job offers.
+Right.
+Mobile recruiting actually exists when companies optimize their conventional career websites for access via mobile devices.
+It should also not be forgotten that companies and job exchanges have been using SMS for some time, for example to provide information about new job offers.